eevleevs/hashequal/README.md

 # hashequal
-a Python tool for quasi-interactive math sheets
+a Python tool for quasi-interactive math sheets, aiming to provide Mathcad-like experience
 on execution it modifies the calling script annotating the results of the operations marked with #=

 ## example